Real-Abdureh/API-test/README.md

-# Starting with Django rest framework
+# Starting With Django rest framework